smallstep/ssh-attest-proxy/README.md

 `ssh_ca_attest` is an SSH user certificate issuer.
 Given an SSH pubkey and attestation information, it signs an SSH `-sk` certificates with SSH attestation data embedded as a custom extension in the certificate.

-To generate a certificate with attestation data:
+Here's an example where we generate certificates with attestation data, using a YubiKey:

 ```
 ssh-keygen -t ed25519 -f ca_key -N ""